Gr3yh0und/esp8266projects/README.md

-ESP8266 aka NodeMCU project collection for smart home use cases
+Collection for smart home automation use cases with ESP8266
 =====

 The basic idea behind this collection is to enable people to quickly be able to build small smart home / IoT devices based on the NodeMCU that can be put in and around their homes.